ingolemo/drider/readme.md

 * Up and Down on the d-pad or circle-pad to choose a book to read.
 * A button to select the book.
+* X button to toggle loading of images.
 * Start button to exit.
 * Home button to return to the Home menu (cia-only).